nathanzan0310/carmenffs/README.md

 ### Coding Environment
-You will first need to set up an environment file to store sensitive information for authentication purposes, and ***you will need to make sure that you don't push this file to a publicly visible repository***.
+You will first need to set up an environment file to store sensitive information for Jira authentication purposes, and ***you will need to make sure that you don't push this file to a publicly visible repository***.
 I used a .env file with the following information: my Jira instance URL, my Jira account's email address, and [my Jira API token (which you can learn more about here.)](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

 Please also make sure your python environment is set up correctly, including python version, and all packages.